MaterializeInc/terraform-provider-materialize/docs/resources/user.md

 page_title: "materialize_user Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
   The user resource allows you to invite and delete users in your Materialize organization.
+Materialize Cloud only: users sign in through the Cloud identity provider.
+For self-managed Materialize, create login roles with materialize_role instead, which supports password authentication.
 ---

 # materialize_user (Resource)

 The user resource allows you to invite and delete users in your Materialize organization.
+Materialize Cloud only: users sign in through the Cloud identity provider.
+For self-managed Materialize, create login roles with materialize_role instead, which supports password authentication.

 ## Example Usage